digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/advanced-topics/instrument-modeling/date-utilities.rst

   :start-after: -- CALCULATE_ACT360_DCF_PERIOD1_BEGIN
   :end-before: -- CALCULATE_ACT360_DCF_PERIOD1_END

-which corresponds to the 2M short initial stub period.
-This day count fraction can be used to calculate a bond coupon or a swap payment for the given period, by multiplying it with the yearly interest rate of the instrument, e.g. 4% per annum.
+This corresponds to the 2M short initial stub period.
+The day count fraction can be used to calculate a bond coupon or a swap payment for the given period, by multiplying it with the yearly interest rate of the instrument (such as 4% per annum).

-We can compare this initial day count fraction with those of the 2nd and 3rd periods of this schedule, which are both regular (3M):
+You can compare this initial day count fraction with those of the second and third periods of this schedule, which are both regular (3M):

 .. literalinclude:: ../../../src/test/daml/Daml/Finance/Util/Test/Date/DayCount.daml